pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

    :end-before: -- q3

 .. index::
-    single: binaryBreadthFirstSearch(Many to One) - Experimental on v3.0
+    single: binaryBreadthFirstSearch ; Many to One - Experimental on v3.0

 Many to One
 ...............................................................................